danieljcard1/card-devasto/article/a11_combined.pdf.md

-# Discussion
+# Discussion: Designing Spaces of Engagement

 While science communication is often discussed as an effort to make complex, science-y things more approachable for "lay" audiences, we might instead view science communication as essentially an effort to make what an expert community knows both approachable and *actionable* for those outside that expert community.
 This view shifts the audience of science communication from passive receivers of information to active participants with goals.
 In so doing, this perspective brings science communication closer to the realm of technical communication, where the primary focus is not merely on making information approachable, but on making it useful for people with problems to address or tasks to complete [@simmons2012].

 In the two cases of public engagement we’ve discussed, each of the digital tools seem designed to provide stakeholders with additional ways to access information.
 In a broad sense, these artifacts certainly allow more people to access project information and subsequently participate in the decision-making process than physical meetings alone.
 For example, as a web-based artifact, BEP’s digital EIS makes use of linking to provide access to a wealth of data; it also makes use of GIS to incorporate information-rich, interactive maps that are not typically part of traditional EISs.
 Relevant agencies and representatives at the state and local levels are likely to appreciate having access to all that data alongside the modularized written content that the digital EIS provides.
 For non-expert participants, the visual format might be easier to engage with than a 100-1000 page technical report.
 Indeed, the infrastructure firm that designed the platforms for both the digital EIS and virtual reading room says the technologies will improve stakeholder engagement by “presenting highly technical information in a user-friendly online and interactive format…[leading] to improved outcomes for communities worldwide” [@mposso].

-Making specialized information available and more approachable for a variety of audiences via digital tools is certainly important, but does not necessarily empower stakeholders nor is it a guarantee of improved outcomes.
+Making specialized information available and more approachable for a variety of audiences via digital tools is certainly important, but does not necessarily empower stakeholders nor is it a guarantee of improved outcomes [@blythe2008; @card2020; @simmonsmichelle; @simmons2007; @grabill1998].
 We agree with @clark2007b, who suggests "empowerment is more complex than simple access to information."
 Indeed, a closer look at the events and artifacts that facilitate public engagement in the BEP case (e.g., the webinar, the virtual reading room, the reports to be reviewed) suggest primarily one-way conversations in which information is being delivered.
 For example, consider the virtual reading room: an online, interactive space that visually approximates a poster session.
 Created as part of an effort to provide “stakeholders with a safe and effective way to understand the proposed project and provide input despite social distancing requirements,” the virtual reading room is visually rich, available 24/7 with internet access, and mobile-friendly [@zotero-10647].
 While the amount of information a viewer has access to is extensive, it doesn’t replicate the most important function of a poster session or open house -- dialogue with humans.

 The use of forums and idea boards in EngagementHQ have more potential to facilitate dialogue.
 Rather than provide participants with a digital comment box, these tools allow agency managers to create a space where participants can share information and express preferences to the agency as well as to fellow stakeholders.
 Across these forum comments and ideas, we see invested individuals and stakeholder organizations not only posting ideas but also substantiating both the problem their idea responds to and the efficacy of the solution with data.
 The MPCA has more flexibility in this context than in the NEPA-mandated review of the BEP impact statement, so we make this comparison not to pass judgement but rather to draw attention to the varied rhetorical functions these tools support.